-The Company's financial instruments that are subject to credit risk are cash and cash equivalents, marketable securities, deferred compensation funding and accounts and notes receivable.
-At September 30, 2023 and December 31, 2022, the majority of the Company's cash and cash equivalents and marketable securities were held in one large financial institution located in the United States.
+The Company's financial instruments that are subject to credit risk are cash and cash equivalents, restricted cash equivalents, marketable securities, deferred compensation funding and accounts and notes receivable.
+At September 30, 2023 and December 31, 2022 March 31, 2024, the majority of the Company's cash and cash equivalents, restricted cash equivalents and marketable securities were held in two large financial institutions located in the United States.
+At December 31, 2023, the majority were held in one large financial institution located in the United States.
 The Company's marketable securities are fixed income investments which are highly liquid and can be readily purchased or sold through established markets.
-The Company's deferred compensation funding consists of fund and moinvestments all of which are highly liquid and held in a trust account.
+The Company's deferred compensation funding consists of fund and mo investments money market investments all of which are highly liquid and held in a trust account.